-You must then select up to 6 keywords from the list provided which best describe the project and provide a brief scientific abstract (in no more than 300 words), outlining the background to the application, the proposed aims of the research to be undertaken and the expected outcomes.
+You must then provide a brief scientific abstract (in no more than 300 words), outlining the background to the application, the proposed aims of the research to be undertaken and the expected outcomes.
 All proposals must clearly state how the planned research aims to improve the health and wellbeing of men affected by, or at high risk of prostate cancer.